zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

 ![](./images/employees-northeast-and-south.png " ")

-39. The design of our Data Flow is now ready.
+39. The design of the Data Flow is now ready.
 Click on **Validate**.
 The result in the Global Validation window displays **no Errors and no Warnings**.
 ![](./images/validate-df.png " ")

 40. Click on **Save and Close**.